7 Best Online Tax Filing Services For Homeowners of 2024

 Price

-TurboTax as a complicated and nuanced pricing structure.
-There is a free version for those who want to file their own taxes for only simple 1040 forms.
-File your own offers 3 additional tiers that are priced at $59, $89, and $119, which do not include the state filing.
+TurboTax has a complicated and nuanced pricing structure.
+There is a free version for those who want to file taxes for only 1040 forms.
+File your offers three additional tiers priced at $59, $89, and $119, which do not include the state filing.

 Filing with an expert has two main options.
-You can file on your own with a live expert to guide you and do final review.
-There are 4 tiers within this option which are priced at $79, $119, $169, and $199.
+You can file independently with a live expert to guide you and do a final review.
+This option has four tiers, priced at $79, $119, $169, and $199.

-The second option is to have an actual tax expert prepare all you tax forms and file for you.
-This is also broken up into 4 tiers that are price at $199, $249, $359, and $389.
+The second option is to have an actual tax expert prepare your tax forms and file them for you.
+This is also broken up into four tiers priced at $199, $249, $359, and $389.

 Verdict

 This is the best for freelancers, simple returns, complex returns, and everyone.
-TurboTax has great services for anyone filing taxes at any level--whether it's someone who want to file their own taxes to a small business owner or investor who has more complicated taxes.
+TurboTax has excellent services for anyone filing taxes at any level--whether it's someone who wants to file their taxes to a small business owner or an investor with more complicated taxes.

 Pros and Cons of TurboTax